benyoungnz/benyoung-blog/src/content/blog/qlik-answers-solves-the-hidden-costs-of-enterprise-ai-knowledge-base-assistants.md

 The **Assistants API**, which means you can build your own chat interface entirely, or integrate answer generation into places like Slack or WhatsApp bots.
 You're not limited to their UI—you can bring AI-powered answers, grounded on your own knowledgebases into whatever application makes sense for your users.

+> For a practical application of the Assistants API, check out my [Qlik Telegram Bot article](/blog/powering-custom-workflows-with-the-qlik-answers-api/)

 ## Why Qlik Answers is Different

 Qlik does something smart.
 Treating this as a platform, not a project.
 All those processes that RAG requires are packaged as a turnkey solution.
 Document chunking, embedding models, vector storage, reranking, large language model, infrastructure management.
 They've made sensible decisions based on what works at enterprise scale.